HeshanKarunaratne/notes/README.md

     12 .
 Why main() method is public static?
     - So that the JVM can directly invoke it without instantiating class object

+    13 .
+What are mutable and immutable String objects?
+    - String is immutable while StringBuilder and StringBuffer are mutable

+    14 .
+Difference between == and equals() method in Java?
+    - equals() used for content comparison while == checks same objects points to the same memory location

+    15 .
+Difference between StringBuilder and StringBuffer?
+    - StringBuilder is not thread safe while StringBuffer is thread safe
+    - StringBuffer is slower compared to StringBuilder

+    16 .

 - Spring